shanewasley/portfolio-www.shanewasley.me/content/about/about-me.md

 ## As a designer

 I'm skilled in UI and interaction design, prototyping, qualitative research methods, and workshop facilitation.
 I lead design projects that deliver quick insights and actionable recommendations.
 I help leaders refine and communicate their product vision to their organizations.
-I probe and challenge assumptions with one thing in mind: cultivating excellent work from myself and my team.
+I probe and challenge assumptions with one thing in mind: cultivating the best work from my team so we can deliver the best results for our users.

 ## How I got here

 Back when I worked at [Yammer](https://www.yammer.com), and then [Microsoft](https://www.microsoft.com/), I was designing analytics and reporting systems with my eye solely on the business.
 Then one day, I had the good fortune to be invited to a user research meeting.
 It was my first introduction to UX and designing with the user front of mind.
 I was hooked.

-Since 2015 I have been fortunate to have learned many lessons as a product designer, a UX designer, a service designer, and a researcher for many organizations.
-To name a few:
+Since 2015 I have been fortunate for experiences that helped me grow as a product designer, a UX designer, a service designer, and a researcher working for many organizations.

 My work at [Turner Construction](https://www.turnerconstruction.com) and [SKUR Inc.](https://www.crunchbase.com/organization/skur) challenged me to design products in 3D and improvise with new methods and design tools.